Rent vs Buy Calculator 2025 – Should You Rent or Buy a House?

 2. Mortgage Information

 Specify loan term (15 or 30 years), interest rate, and property tax rate.
-These directly impact your monthly housing costs.
+These directly impact your monthly cost of owning a home and are critical for accurate rent vs buying house calculator results.

 3. Homeownership Costs